 What I love about this version of my sukiyaki recipe is how I crafted this Pork Sukiyaki to give you an easy way to enjoy a traditional Japanese dish at home without needing special equipment!
 Sukiyaki is typically cooked in a clay nabe pot at the dinner table using a portable stove, but with my version, all the magic happens on the stovetop in just one pot, making it perfect for a cozy meal any day of the week!

-The sweet and savory sukiyaki sauce, much like the flavors in my Japanese Pork Stir Fry, combines with tender vegetables and succulent pork, delivering all the rich, umami-packed flavors of the classic dish!
+The sweet and savory Sukiyaki Sauce, much like the flavors in my Japanese Pork Stir Fry, combines with tender vegetables and succulent pork, delivering all the rich, umami-packed flavors of the classic dish!
 It’s a perfect main dish to enjoy with a bowl of rice or adding in optional udon noodles.
 Trust me, this easy, flavorful meal is one you’ll want to make right now!

 Ingredients